Image

 Sex, secrets and second chances – redefining middle-age comedy

-Lust is a bold and refreshing dramedy about four lifelong friends - Anette, Nadia, Ellen, and Martina - who are forced to re-examine their desires when science and real life collide.
-When Anette, a public health researcher, publishes a study proving that sex has major health benefits, the findings spark more than just media attention.
-Within their close-knit circle, the results unleash candid conversations, uncomfortable truths, and unexpected adventures as each woman begins to question how her own sex life measures up against the chaos of careers, partners, parenting, and aging.
+A bold, funny, and emotionally honest dramedy about four lifelong friends - Anette, Nadia, Ellen, and Martina - who are forced to re-examine their desires when science and real life collide.
+When Anette, a public health researcher, publishes a study claiming that sex has major health benefits, the findings spark more than media attention.
+Within their close-knit circle, they trigger candid conversations, uncomfortable truths, and unexpected adventures as each woman begins questioning her own relationship to intimacy, love, and desire amid the pressures of careers, partners, parenting, and aging.

-Blending sharp humor with raw honesty, Lust shines a light on female sexuality, middle age, and modern relationships with both wit and warmth.
-At its heart, the series is about friendship - how it sustains us through crises, fuels our courage to challenge taboos, and reminds us that it’s never too late to rediscover desire.
+Blending sharp humour with warmth and raw honesty, Lust explores female sexuality, friendship, and modern relationships with refreshing openness.
+At its heart, the series is about the enduring power of friendship - and the realisation that it’s never too late to rediscover yourself.

 Genres